 Our journalists may answer questions from lawmakers or others about a story, so long as the answers abide by our editorial standards for providing fact-based information and do not reveal private or off-the-record information that would have been inappropriate for publication.
 But our news journalists must never stray into opinion or endorse, even implicitly, a course of action.

 We’re not in this for the swag.
 Our journalists in general don’t accept gifts, free lunches, cups of coffee, tickets, travel or other goodies in the course of doing their jobs.
 If our journalists are covering an event where food is served, they should make an effort to pay for their share before partaking.
 If a gift arrives unbidden, our journalists should make an attempt to donate it or otherwise give it away to someone outside the newsroom.

 Journalists should be especially cautious about taking freebies from sources, which could create the appearance of a conflict of interest.
-And journalists should refrain as much as is practical, when covering a traumatic event, from accepting food or water that is primarily intended for victims and first responders.
+When covering a traumatic event, journalists should refrain as much as is practical from accepting food or water that is primarily intended for victims and first responders.

 But there are exceptions.
-If a journalist has regular meetings with a source, it is OK to trade back-and-forth whose turn it is to pay.
-If a journalist finds herself or himself in a situation where it would be impolite to turn down someone’s generosity — such as at a family dinner for a family the journalist is writing about — then it is OK to eat without trying to pay.
-And if the journalist receives a small, personal gift from someone he or she covered — a photo, for instance, or something of little monetary value — then it is OK to keep it.
+If a journalist has regular meetings with a source, it is OK to trade back and forth whose turn it is to pay.
+If journalists find themselves in a situation where it would be impolite to turn down someone’s generosity — such as at a family dinner for a family the journalist is writing about — then it is OK to eat without trying to pay.
+And if journalists receive a small, personal gift from someone they covered — a photo, for instance, or something of little monetary value — it is OK to keep it.

 Use of media credentials